gsotirchos/macos-dotfiles/README.md

 # macOS dotfiles
-These are my dotfiles for MacOS.
+These are my dotfiles for macOS.

 ## Installation
 Simply clone this repo in your user's home directory, and run the `setup.sh` script.